 In addition to the great end-to-end view of organizations, it also has many direct tie-ins for work:

 - You can do a self-assessment of the organization on their BMI, their bureaucracy mass index and get ideas for hotspots and appropriate starting points

 - One can use the specific ideas on each topic (e.g., meritocracy in the chapter on “The power of meritocracy”).
 They are broken down to mirror strokes – I don’t say checklists, they are lists of ideas.

 - One can adopt the view of a “hacker,” that is, of someone who boldly starts experiments in his field, even if he does not (yet?) have permission to do so.

 In the last six months, I’ve come across a couple of books that are each very interesting on their own, but together have provided me with some new insights into agile as a whole.

 The first is“Humanocracy” by Gary Hamel and Michele Zanini.
-It’s new, and I’ve been a fan of Gary Hamel’s for a long time.
-This came mostly via his wonderful talk on YouTube “The Future of Management”.
+It’s new, and I’ve been a fan of Gary Hamel for a long time.
+That came primarily via his wonderful talk on YouTube, “The Future of Management.”

 I discovered the second book, “The infinite Game” by Simon Sinek quite banally in the recommendations that Amazon displays with every purchase.
 I know Simon Sinek through his concept “The golden Circle”, also known as “Start with Why”, which I use regularly, both as a tool for my own work and as an important building block in my leadership trainings.
 He has many talks on this on Youtube; I recommend the first seven minutes of “Most Leaders Don’t Even Know the Game They’re In” – they’re not complete, but are enough to trigger an addiction for more.